 DELWP, Parks Victoria and CFA carry out fire operations to reduce the risk of bushfire to people, communities and the environment.

 These operations include planned burning, slashing, mowing, creating fuel breaks and maintaining infrastructure (like fire dams and lookout towers) in our forests and parks and on private property and roadsides.

 We take an integrated approach to planning our fire management operations, with strategic planning used to identify important community values; the risk that bushfire presents to those values and our strategies to reduce that risk.

 FFMVic and CFA prepare a three-year joint fuel management plan to set out the actions we will undertake to deliver on our bushfire management strategies.
 In particular, these plans set out where and when activities to reduce bushfire risk will take place, such as planned burning, slashing and mowing, which reduce the leaves, twigs, shrubs and other vegetation that fuel bushfires.

 The joint fuel management plan provides the opportunity for those who live near public land or are interested in a particular area to talk to us about the timing and scheduling of planned burns and other bushfire fuel management activities in that area.

 All these conversations are important and we encourage people to speak to us about this at any time of the year.

 The joint fuel management plan is reviewed and updated each year with the latest local knowledge, fire ecology, fuel hazard and other local information.

 You are welcome and encouraged to get involved in joint fuel management planning throughout the year.

 Your involvement could include providing suggestions for new planned burns or changes to proposed burns.
-You could also provide comments about other proposed fire operations such as slashing, mowing and other clearing activities.
+You could also provide comments about other proposed fire operations such as for Strategic Fuel Breaks, slashing, mowing and other clearing activities.

 You can provide input while we develop the plan.
 You may also have comments once the plan is finalised, including comments or questions about the delivery of the fuel management activities.